About Prof. Osinbajo

 Thereafter, he studied for his undergraduate degree at the University of Lagos between 1975-1978 when he obtained a Second Class Upper Degree in Law.
 Here, he also won the Graham-Douglas Prize for Commercial Law.

 In 1979, he completed the mandatory one-year professional training at the Nigerian Law School whereon he was admitted to practice as a Barrister and Solicitor of Nigeria's Supreme Court.
 In 1980, he attended the London School of Economics & Political Science, where he obtained a Master of Laws degree.
 An accomplished scholar, teacher, lawyer and administrator, Yemi is one of the nation’s leading experts on the Law of Evidence, National and Regional Corporate Commercial Laws and Public Law.

-- Vice President, Prof. Yemi Osinbajo at World Economic Forum, Davos 2016
+- Vice President Osinbajo at the World Economic Forum, In Davos (2016)

-- Vice President Osinbajo Meets With Bernard Cazeneuve (Former Prime Minister of France) in Paris at OECD's Anti-corruption Forum
+- Vice President Osinbajo Meets With Bernard Cazeneuve (Former Prime Minister of France) in Paris at the OECD's Anti-corruption Forum (2017)

-- Vice President Osinbajo at Tony Elumelu Foundation Forum
+- Vice President Osinbajo attends the Tony Elumelu Foundation Forum in Lagos (2017)

 Man of the people

 From 1979 –1980, Osinbajo participated in the one-year youth service programme as a Legal Officer with Bendel Development and Planning Authority (BDPA)